smaddlsoft/documentation/content/applications/hr/payroll/contracts.rst

   - :guilabel:`All Users`: Any user in the organization can sign the contract.
   - :guilabel:`On Invitation`: Only users selected in this field can sign the contract.

-- :guilabel:`Invited Users`: Select the person(s) that can sign the document.
+- :guilabel:`Invited Users`: Select the persons that can sign the document.
 - :guilabel:`Document`: The attached document can be replaced by clicking the :guilabel:`✏️ (pencil)` icon.
 A pop-up window appears so another document can be selected for upload.
 The file must be a PDF.
 To remove the document, click the :guilabel:`🗑️ (trash can)` icon.